 These are brief descriptions of required graded assignments for the course.
 More details for each assignment can be found on the "Guidance Notes" that will be provided in class and on Moodle.
-Students taking the course for 2 credits will work with instructors to adjust the above requirements.

 SCHEDULE AND TOPICS:

 The Weekly Agenda of topics and reading assignments will be provided separately to course participants.